deepchecks/deepchecks/docs/source/nlp/index.rst

 ===

 Deepchecks for NLP is currently in alpha stage.
-Visit the :ref:`installation_guide` page to set up your environment and than head over to the Tutorials section.
+Visit the :ref:`installation_guide` page to set up your environment and then head over to the Tutorials section.

 This is an alpha release and you can help us develop it further!
 You can provide feedback and suggestions as issues on